numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

    NumPy scalars.

-2. For a Python ``int``, ``float``, or ``complex`` the value is inspected as previously.
+2. For a Python ``int``, ``float``, or ``complex`` the value is inspected as previously shown.
 But surprisingly *not* when the NumPy object is a 0-D array or NumPy scalar::

      np.result_type(np.array(1, dtype=np.uint8), 1) == np.int64
      np.result_type(np.int8(1), 1) == np.int64

-   The reason is that the special value-based promotion is disabled when all objects are scalars or 0-D arrays.
+   The reason is that value-based promotion is disabled when all objects are scalars or 0-D arrays.
    NumPy thus returns the same type as ``np.array(1)``, which is usually an ``int64`` (this depends on the system).